 - The WRMI sets out in detail for each of our Water Resource Zones ("WRZ") information about our supply-demand balance, supply and demand forecasts, water treatment capacity and the costs of possible supply and demand options.
-The information is available to encourage third parties to seek opportunities to trade with Thames Water.
-The latest version of the WRMI is available on the Thames Water website. - The Trading and Procurement Code sets out the policies, principles and requirements that will apply when Thames Water trades with appointed water companies and other service providers (collectively "third parties"). - The BAF sets out in detail how Thames Water supports the bidding market for water resources, leakage and demand management services.
+The information is available to encourage third parties to seek opportunities to trade with Thames Water. - The Trading and Procurement Code sets out the policies, principles and requirements that will apply when Thames Water trades with appointed water companies and other service providers (collectively "third parties"). - The BAF sets out in detail how Thames Water supports the bidding market for water resources, leakage and demand management services.
 It ensures the process for evaluating third party bids is fair, transparent, non-discriminatory and proportionate.
 The BAF highlights the importance of the Utilities Contract Regulations 2016 ("UCR16") which govern the procurement of service trades.
-The BAF is available on the Thames Water website. - The WRMP sets out in detail how Thames Water plans to provide a secure and sustainable supply of water for our customers over the next 80 years, from 2020 to 2100.
-Our revised draft WRMP is available on the Thames Water website.
+The BAF is available on the Thames Water website. - The WRMP sets out in detail how Thames Water plans to provide a secure and sustainable supply of water for our customers over the next 80 years, from 2020 to 2100..